Advertisement

 How long is the wait at Suffolk Redevelopment and Housing Authority?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Suffolk Redevelopment and Housing Authority depend on demand in Suffolk, funding levels, and your priority status.
+With approximately 1,505 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on May 1, 2026 when the PBV list changed from "open" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Suffolk Redevelopment and Housing Authority directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in Virginia.
+There are 8 other housing authorities within 100 miles of Suffolk Redevelopment and Housing Authority, including Portsmouth Redevelopment & Housing Authority (14 mi), Norfolk Redevelopment & Housing Authority (17 mi), Newport News Redevelopment & Housng Authority (18 mi).
+Applying to multiple PHAs in Virginia and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in Virginia.

 How do I contact Suffolk Redevelopment and Housing Authority?

 You can reach Suffolk Redevelopment and Housing Authority by phone at (757) 539-2100.
 Their office is located at 530 E Pinner St, Suffolk, VA 23434.
+You can also email them at ptyus@suffolkrha.org.
 Office hours may vary — call ahead to confirm.

 Suffolk Redevelopment and Housing Authority Income Limits